 This Paris museum’s website: Le Centre Pompidou

-Getting to this famous Paris museum: Métro Stops: Rambuteau, Châtelet, Hôtel de Ville
+Best Museums in Paris – Getting there: Métro Stops: Rambuteau, Châtelet, Hôtel de Ville

 6 rue de Fürstenberg, Paris 6th arrondissement

-Tucked in the corner of one of the prettiest squares in Paris, Place de Fürstenberg, is the Musee Eugène Delacroix.
-Eugène Delacroix considered the leader of France’s Romantic movement, lived here the last years of his life.
-This delightful Paris museum is housed in Delacroix’s apartment, his atelier where he created many masterpieces and his private garden.
+Tucked in the corner of one of the prettiest squares in Paris, Place de Fürstenberg, is the Musée Eugène Delacroix.
+Eugène Delacroix considered the leader of France’s Romantic movement, lived here during the last years of his life.
+This delightful art museum in Paris is housed in Delacroix’s apartment, his atelier where he created many masterpieces and his private garden.

 The garden is an oasis in Paris.
 Bring a book or a journal and pass a little time relaxing, soaking up the creative energy, and enjoying the chiming bells from Saint-Germain des Prés church.